cmiles74/bishop/README.md

         {:message (hello (:name (:path-info request)))}))}))
 ```

-This resource can return either HTML or JSON content, depending on
+This resource can return either HTML or JSON content, depending on the
-the headers of the request.
+“Accept” headers of the request.
 It expects to have a value in the
 "path-info" map under the ":name" key.
 This comes from the routing.

 ```